 If you have start-up expenses that you’d like to deduct this year, time might not be on your side.
 You need to decide whether to take the elections described above, and make sure you are keeping clean and organized bookkeeping records of transactions.

-Contact us about your business start-up plans.
+Contact us about your business startup costs and plans.
 Our team can help with tax strategy and teach you how to set up your bookkeeping foundation strong.
 We’ll create a customized solution and business plan to help you reach your goals.